timurka43/cipher_cracker/README.md

 ## Algorithm Idea:
   The general idea of how the metropolis-hastings algorithm works in this setting is as follows: The algorithm repeatedly generates a reverse substitution cipher, deciphers the input text and evalutes to what extent the new deciphered text appears to be in proper English.
-The closer the text
+The closer the text....

 ## Defining "Proper English" with Tolstoy's _War and Peace_